 It isn’t difficult to clean epoxy-coated floors.
 With a mild water and ammonia solution, you can likely remove everyday grime from your flooring and increase the lifespan of the coating.
 Before you mop epoxy floors, however, be sure you test a small area to see how it will react to the cleaning agent you choose to use.
 Choose in favor of soft mops, preferably of microfiber.

 Note that floor cleaners that are soap-based aren’t the best choice for epoxy.
 If you do opt for using soap, make sure that it is soft.
 Otherwise, you can end up damaging the surface.

 Finally, to keep your epoxy floor in great shape, be careful about any items you place on it.
 If you have heavy machinery or furniture, you may choose to use a protective mat.
 Likewise, if your flooring is susceptible to high heat, flames, or chemicals, be sure you place a protective layer between the source and the floor.

 By following these four simple tips, you should be able to keep your epoxy floors looking great and functioning optimally.
-Precision Painting and Decorating has the expertise to install and service epoxy-coated floors.
+PPD Painting has the expertise to install and service epoxy-coated floors.
 Contact us today to learn more about this attractive, versatile, and durable flooring option.